AeraHUB 25 - The Decision Intelligence Summit | New York - Nov 4, 2025Learn More

 Unlike traditional tools that rely on backward-looking data and manual analysis, Aera embeds decision intelligence directly into operations.
 This allows companies to detect risk as it emerges and respond in the moment, minimizing disruption and protecting both revenue and customer satisfaction.
 Several Aera Skills play a pivotal role in enabling this proactive approach:

-Continuously scans for geopolitical, supplier, and capacity risks across the extended supply network.
-It provides early warning signals along with contextual insights that help teams prioritize issues before they escalate. - Intelligent Chip and Critical Component Allocation Skill
+• End-to-End Supply Chain Visibility and Risk Assessment Skill continuously scans for geopolitical, supplier, and capacity risks across the extended supply network.
+It provides early warning signals along with contextual insights that help teams prioritize issues before they escalate.

-When availability is constrained, this Skill dynamically redirects scarce components to the highest-priority products and customers — preserving service levels and safeguarding revenue. - Dynamic Inventory Balancing and Reallocation Skill
+• Intelligent Chip and Critical Component Allocation Skill dynamically redirects scarce components to the highest-priority products and customers when availability is constrained — preserving service levels and safeguarding revenue.

-Models the impact of changing tariff policies and recommends adjustments to pricing, sourcing, and production strategies — protecting margins and ensuring compliance with evolving trade rules. - Geography Split Optimization Skill
+• Tariff Mitigation Skill models the impact of changing tariff policies and recommends adjustments to pricing, sourcing, and production strategies — protecting margins and ensuring compliance with evolving trade rules.

-Dynamically allocates customer orders across regions based on supply availability, revenue impact, and service priorities — optimizing fulfillment while minimizing logistics costs.
+• Geography Split Optimization Skill dynamically allocates customer orders across regions based on supply availability, revenue impact, and service priorities — optimizing fulfillment while minimizing logistics costs.

 A Smarter Approach to Resilience Starts Here